-Fig. 1.
-Current state of I/O benchmarks.
+Figure 1: Current State of I/O Benchmarks.
 In this figure, we show a qualitative evaluation of benchmarks used today to evaluate I/O systems.
 We see that several are not I/O bound and that most do not provide understanding of the system, lack a well-defined scaling strategy, and are not generally applicable.
 The percent time spent in I/O was measured on the DECstation 5000/200 of Figure 2.
-LADDIS was not available for execution at this time, but a prerelease beta version spends 63% of its execution time doing reads and write; the rest of the time is spent in other NFS operations, such as lookup (17%) and getattr (6%).
+LADDIS was not available for execution at this time, but a pre-release beta version spends 63% of its execution time doing reads and write; the rest of the time is spent in other NFS operations, such as lookup (17%) and getattr (6%).

-1991a], Bonnie [Bray 1990], and IOStone [Park and Becker 1990].1 Of these, only Bonnie and IOStone specifically focus on measuring I/O performance.
-Andrew is meant as a convenient yardstick for measuring file system performance; TPC-B is a transaction-processing benchmark; Sdet, part of the SPEC System Development Multiuser (SDM) Suite, is designed to measure system throughput in a multitasking software development environment.
+1LADDIS, a new benchmark being developed under SPEC, is not yet available for public performance disclosure.
+We include it in our qualitative critique of benchmarks, however (Figure 1).
+The only other I/O benchmark known to the authors is the AIM III Suite, whose code was not available.
+The AIM III suite is similar to Sdet in that it scales the number specifically focus on measuring I/O performance.
+Andrew is meant as a convenient yardstick for measuring file system performance; TPC-B is a transaction processing benchmark; Sdet, part of the SPEC System Development Multiuser (SDM) Suite, is designed to measure system throughput in a multi-tasking software development environment.
 Although some of these benchmarks are not focused solely on measuring I/O performance, they are nonetheless used today in I/O performance evaluation.
 In applying our list of benchmark goals from the previous section to current I/O benchmarks, we see that there is much room for improvement.
 We show a qualitative evaluation of today's I/O benchmarks in Figure 1 and make the following observations: